How To Vent Microwave Outside [Step By Step Guide]

 Why Vent a Microwave Outside?

-Proper ventilation is important to minimize the amount of hot air pressure coming from kitchen activities such as using a microwave.
+Proper ventilation is essential to minimize the hot air pressure from kitchen activities such as using a microwave.
 Considering that a microwave produces heat, the temperature in the area will rise with its continuous use.

-It's crucial to know how to vent a microwave outside so that you'll avoid suffocation, dizziness, and other breathing difficulties.
+It's crucial to know how to vent a microwave outside to avoid suffocation, dizziness, and other breathing difficulties.

-The steps for venting a microwave will vary depending on the structure of the house and the location of the unit.
-For instance, your microwave is installed inside a cabinet venting may be different compared to those units that are just sitting on the kitchen countertop.
+The steps for venting a microwave will vary depending on the house's structure and the unit's location.
+For instance, your microwave installed inside a cabinet venting may be different compared to those just sitting on the kitchen countertop.

-However, we mentioned in the steps above that you can opt to relocate the unit for your convenience.
+However, we mentioned in the steps above that you can choose to move the unit for your convenience.

 What Is a Recirculating Vent?

-In ventilation, recirculation refers to the continuous flow of air in a single place.
-A recirculation in the microwave occurs when the vent sucks and filters the air, then releases it back into the kitchen area.
+In ventilation, recirculation refers to the continuous air flow in a single place.
+Recirculation in the microwave occurs when the vent sucks and filters the air, then releases it back into the kitchen area.

 kitchen metal hood with illumination close-up. extractor hood in the restaurant. electrical equipment for the kitchen

-If you have a microwave installed above the range, it could be vented either by recirculating air or directly outside via pre-installed ductwork.
+A microwave installed above the range could be vented either by recirculating air or directly outside via pre-installed ductwork.

 Where to Place the Microwave?

-It's important to be aware of the best locations for a microwave.
-Also, simply because we're discussing outside ventilation doesn't mean that a microwave should be placed outside, as it could get damaged when exposed to the elements.
+It's essential to be aware of the best locations for a microwave.
+Also, simply because we're discussing outside ventilation doesn't mean a microwave should be placed outside, as it could get damaged when exposed to the elements.

 However, see below some locations where to put your microwave.